What Makes Pre-trained Language Models Better Zero-shot Learners?: Hypotheses

+Our first hypothesis is that the use of a cloze-style prompt in text classification alters the input data distribution in a way that encourages the input data to be more effectively represented in a new feature space.
+To illustrate this, Figure \ref{fig:umap} presents a UMAP~\cite{McInnes2018} visualisation of a sentiment analysis dataset, \textit{WEIBO}, with and without prompt templates.
+It is obvious that after being prompted with a task-specific template, \textit{``[very/not] pleased.''}, data from different classes is much better separated within the resultant feature space (Figure \ref{subfig:w_template}) than when no prompt template is used (Figure \ref{subfig:wo_template}).
+This shows that a pre-trained language model can inherit zero-shot capabilities when given appropriate prompts, even without using any human-annotated examples.

+So how do pre-trained language models construct such effective feature spaces?
+We conjecture that this is because some knowledge of downstream tasks has been implicitly encoded into models through pre-training (e.g., MLM for encoder-only model or Next Word Prediction for decoder-only models).
+Prompt learning finds a method to uncover the knowledge obtained in pre-training.
+Therefore, in this paper, we refer to this feature space as the \textit{``pre-trained feature space.''}

-\subsubsection{Assumption II: Language Discrepancy Measures the Quality of Prompting}
+\subsection{Hypothesis II: Language Discrepancy Measures the Efficacy of Prompting}

-Considering Assumption I , we are naturally curious about what prompting makes an useful projection, i.e., a projection that properly aligns downstream data into pre-trained feature space.
-We hypothesise that the quality of promptings can be measured by the language discrepancy between pre-training corpora and downstream datasets.
-Note that we limit this hypothesis in zero-shot scenarios.
+Additionally, we aim to understand what makes a template effective at forming a useful pre-trained feature space.
+We believe that the difference in language between pre-training corpora and downstream datasets after prompting can be used to assess the effectiveness of templates.

+Figure \ref{subfig:bad_template} shows an example.
+When the text inputs are given a prompt that is unlikely to be used in sentiment analysis texts, \textit{``[yellow/green] black.''}, the data from different classes is not well separated in the feature space (as compared to Figure \ref{subfig:w_template}).
+We believe that this is because models rarely encounter the text \emph{``yellow black''} or \emph{``green black''} prefixed in a sentiment-bearing text in the pre-training corpora, and that this language discrepancy limits the model's ability to effectively represent the data.
+In contrast, expressions like \textit{``[very/not] pleased.''} (Figure \ref{subfig:w_template}) are often used in context related to emotions and therefore appear more frequently together with sentiment-bearing text in the pre-training corpora.
+This makes it easier for the model to form a useful pre-trained feature space.\looseness=-1

-To be specific, since the objective gap is largely shortened through reformulating downstream task via prompting, the inconsistency is mainly caused by the language discrepancy between pre-training data and downstream data.
-Thus, the smaller language discrepancy between pre-training corpora and downstream datasets, the higher probability that data can be well distributed in the pre-trained feature space, and therefore the better performance. \looseness=-1
+Broadly speaking, we suppose that the objective gap has been greatly reduced by reformulating the downstream task to use a prompt in text classification.
+The inconsistency is largely due to the language differences between the pre-training data and the downstream data.
+Using prompt templates helps to align the downstream text with the text in a pre-training corpus with respect to language discrepancy.
+The smaller the language discrepancy between the pre-training data and the downstream data that are being prompted, the more likely it is that the data will be represented well in the feature space, resulting in better zero-shot performance.\looseness=-1

-To conclude, the synergy between pre-trained language model and promptings helps shape a better feature space where downstream data are reallocated.
-In this space, labelled data, prompting, and pre-trained language model collaboratively affect prediction performance.